Nemes2000/diffusion-model/README.md

 - diffusion-model/wandb: It contains Wandb logs if we use wandb logging with **-log-wandb** flag.
 - diffusion-model/stat.json: It contains evaluation result in a JSON object (with **-stat-file** flag you can change it)

+> [!NOTE]
+> For using wandb for logging or hyperopt, you have to set WANDB_API_KEY value to your wandb api key.
+> In docker run command use -e WANDB_API_KEY=my-api-key (replace my-api-key with the correct key)

 First build the image, run this command from the root directory:

 ```bash